analyticsplaybook/analyticsplaybook.github.io/python_identify_duplicate_data.md

 __Explanation (resolution)__:

-Let's begin begin by importing the pandas library. pandas is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for Python.
+Let\'s begin begin by importing the pandas library. pandas is an open source, BSD-licensed library providing high-performance, easy-to-use data structures and data analysis tools for Python.

 ```python
 In [1]: